ludolpif/llss/doc/BUILDING-Linux.md

   - Debian like : `apt install build-essential git pkg-config`
   - Redhat like : `dnf groupinstall "Development Tools" && dnf install git`

+### Reporting build errors

+Open an issue if you do have building errors or newcomer questions.
+- If the error occurs using the GUI, please try also MSBuild to attach it's full terminal output in the bug report You can compare with a successufl build trace here: [dev/early/build-trace-linux.txt](dev/early/build-trace-linux.txt)

 ## Building
 I hope provided Makefile are ok on a wide range of linux distro.
 Open an issue if you do have building errors.